mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/fixed-timestamp-1.md

 ---
 title: FixedTimestamp<T> struct
-description: Holds a fixed-timestamp value with the given separator.
+description: "Holds a fixed-timestamp value with the given separator. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Holds a fixed-timestamp value with the given separator.